Query gRPC API

 uint32 operator_id = 1;

-// Branch index for fork queries (0 = not a fork)
+// Branch index for fork queries (0 = main branch).

 optional uint32 branch_index = 2;